 Even if you arrive early, we cannot start your tour until your scheduled tour time.
 You are welcome to walk around the facility, but please be respectful of other groups receiving tours.
 For instance, if your entire class is waiting near the viewing windows and a tour group comes over, please have your students quietly move aside so the tour group can get a look, too, so they don’t miss the opportunity to see the fish.
 It’s one of the highlights!

 If you need to cancel a reservation, this must be done at least three (3) days prior to your scheduled tour so we have time to alert our volunteers.
-Please email or call 425-392-8025.
-No-shows prevent others from receiving tours, and greatly disappoint the docents volunteering their time to give you an unforgettable field trip!
+Please email or call 425-392-1118.
+Refunds are not given for no-shows, since we are typcially fully booked prevent others from receiving tours, and greatly disappoint the docents volunteering their time to give you an unforgettable field trip!